-- (1) Conduct of a Wake Forest School of Medicine student that would otherwise meet the definition of Sexual Harassment but does not meet the geographical or personal jurisdictional requirements under Title IX and its implementing regulations.
-For example, an alleged sexual assault that occurs in an off-campus apartment leased by a student would not satisfy the geographical jurisdiction of Title IX, but that alleged assault would be addressed under this Policy as Sexual Misconduct. - (2) Sexual/Gender-Based Harassment: Sexual or gender-based harassment is a form of discrimination that includes verbal, written, or physical behavior, directed at someone, or against a particular group, because of that person's or group's sex, gender identity, actual or perceived sexual orientation, or based on gender stereotypes, when that conduct is unwelcome and meets the following criteria: - (a) Submission to or rejection of the conduct is made either explicitly or implicitly a term or condition of an individual's education, employment, or participation in a WFBH activity or program; or - (b) Submission to or rejection of the conduct is used as the basis for, or as a factor in, decisions affecting an individual's education, employment, or participation in a WFBH activity or program; or - (c) the conduct has the purpose or effect8 of creating an intimidating, hostile, or offensive educational, employment, or WFBH activity or program environment(s) for an individual, or - (d) the conduct unreasonably interferes with the educational, employment, or WFBH activity or program environment(s) of an individual; and
+(1) Conduct that would otherwise meet the definition of Sexual Harassment but does not meet the geographical or personal jurisdictional requirements under Title IX and its implementing regulations.
+For example, an alleged sexual assault that occurs in an off-campus apartment leased by a student would not satisfy the geographical jurisdiction of Title IX, but that alleged assault would be addressed under this Policy as Sexual Misconduct.

-8 In a pedagogical setting, such as a classroom, the conduct must have both purpose and effect.
+(2) Non-Title IX Sexual/Gender-Based Harassment: Non-Title IX Sexual or gender-based harassment is a form of discrimination that includes verbal, written, or physical behavior, directed at someone, or against a particular group, because of that person's or group's sex, gender identity, actual or perceived sexual orientation, or based on gender stereotypes, when that conduct is unwelcome and meets the following criteria:

+(a) Submission to or rejection of the conduct is made either explicitly or implicitly a term or condition of an individual's education, employment, University living environment, or participation in a University activity or program; or

+(b) Submission to or rejection of the conduct is used as the basis for, or as a factor in, decisions affecting an individual's education, employment, University living environment, or participation in a University activity or program; or

+(c) the conduct has the purpose or effect9 of creating an intimidating, hostile, or offensive educational, employment, University living, or University activity or program environment(s) for an individual, or

+(d) the conduct unreasonably interferes with the educational, employment, or University living, or University activity or program environment(s) of an individual; and

-2. The conduct is sufficiently severe or pervasive that it alters the terms, conditions, or privileges of an individual's education, employment, or participation in a WFBH activity or program.
+2. The conduct is sufficiently severe or pervasive that it alters the terms, conditions, or privileges of an individual's education, employment, University living environment, or participation in a University activity or program.